karttur/soil-spectro/_posts/2023/2023-09-06-spectrosupport-OSSL-data-clone.markdown

 #### Root argument files - not part of the hierarchy

 The files directly under the top folder (<span class='file'>Sweden</span>) are **not** part of the strict hierarchical strucure.
-These root argument files rather define the names of the directories and fiels in the hierarchical structure, but are not themselves part of the hierarchy.
+These root argument files rather define the names of the directories and files in the hierarchical structure, but are not themselves part of the hierarchy.
 This is also the case for the two hyper-parameter parameter files.
 Thus you can safely move the following files and folders to any location you prefer:

 - import_ossl.json
 - plot_ossl.json